 Summary: St Martin de Porres, Religious Born in Lima (Peru) in 1579, an illegitimate child of mixed race; died there on this day in 1639.
-Trained as a barber and infirmarian, he was accepted as a Dominican brother.
-Noted for his humility and holiness, his ministry to African slaves, and his dedicated service of the poor and the sick of all races.
+Trained as a barber and infirmarian and accepted as a Dominican brother.
+He was noted for his humility, holiness, his ministry to African slaves, and his dedicated service of the poor and the sick of all races.

-St Martin suffered discrimination as he was “illegitimate” and of mixed race.
-But he overcame all these drawbacks with an extraordinary charity that won over the hearts of people of all races and classes.
-Patrick Duffy tells some of his story.
+St Martin suffered discrimination because he was “illegitimate” and of mixed race.
+But he overcame all these issues with an extraordinary charity that won over the hearts of people of all races and classes.

 Martin was born in Lima, Peru.
 His father was a Spanish noble man and his mother a freed black slave from Panama.
 He inherited his mother’s African features.
 His father virtually disowned him, though he did take him and his sister to Ecuador to be educated.
 After his father’s appointment as governor of Panama, both children were sent back to their mother in Peru.
 She practised herbal medicine and Martin picked up that knowledge from her.
 He also became apprenticed to a barber, which at that time meant he also picked up some surgical expertise.

 Although “Indians, blacks and their descendants” were barred from becoming religious, Martin was accepted by the Dominicans as a ‘donado’, (a lay person allowed to live with the community and wear the habit in return for performing menial tasks).
 But Martin had such gifts of healing that he soon had a reputation as miracle-worker.
 Also in distributing food from the convent to the poor, the food seemed to multiply miraculously.
 He set up a residence where he nursed the sick, befriended the poor, especially ill-treated slaves.
 He also had an orphanage, and set up a shelter for stray animals to whom he was extremely kind.
 He was eventually accepted as a lay brother.